ezakto/statiq/README.md

 ## Programmatic API

     const statiq = require('statiq');

-    statiq
-      .config({
+    const site = statiq();

+    site.config({
       ...
-      })
-      .run();
+    });

+    site.run();

 ### Methods

-#### statiq.config(object config)
+#### site.config(object config)

 Sets site configuration just like a statiqfile.
 Default configuration is:

     {
-      paths: {
-        content: 'content',
+      contentPath: 'content',
-        templates: 'templates',
+      templatesPath: 'templates',
-        publish: 'publish',
+      publishPath: 'publish',
-        assets: 'assets',
+      assetsPath: 'assets',
-      },
       defaultTemplate: 'index.html',
       contentExtension: '.md',
       publishExtension: '.html',
       hiddenRegex: /^_/, // filenames that shouldn't be included in indexes
-      contentParser: identity, // returns content as is
-      templateParser: simpleParser, // replaces {{key}} with value
-      contextHandler: identity, // doesn't transform contexts
-      indexHandler: identity, // doesn't transform indexes
-      assetHandler: syncCopy, // just copy assets
+      plugins: [],
       context: {}, // global context
-      cwd: null, // it's statiqfile.js dir, should be set when using the programmatic api }
+      cwd: process.cwd(), // if site is built using the cli tool, it's set to the statiqfile.js dir by default }

-Returns statiq.
+Returns the config object.

-#### statiq.use(fn plugin)
+#### site.use(fn plugin)

 Adds a statiq plugin.
 Returns void.

-#### statiq.create(string file, object context, string content?)
+#### site.create(string file, object context, string content?)

 Creates a document `file` with local `context` and `content`.
-Returns a promise that resolves to the absolute path to the file.

-#### statiq.read(string file)

-Reads a file path and builds a document object.
-Returns a promise that resolves to:

-    {
-      documentPath,
-      sourcePath,
-      publishPath,
-      templatePath,
-      rawContext,
-      rawContent,
-      context,
-      content,
-    }

-#### statiq.update(string file, object context, string content)

-Updates the `context` and `content` of an existing `file`.
-Returns a promise that resolves to the absolute path to the file.

-#### statiq.delete(string file)

-Deletes an existing `file`.
-Returns a promise that resolves to void.

-#### statiq.loadContext(string dir)

-Tries to load and parse a context file in the given directory.
-Returns a promise that resolves to a context object or undefined if not found.

-#### statiq.scan(string dir?)

-Deep-scans a directory, reads its documents and caches the resulting document objects.
-If no directory is provided, it'll scan the default content directory.
-Returns a promise that resolves to the cached documents in the form `{ [file]: [document object]... }`.

-#### statiq.clear()

-Clears the cached documents and contexts.

-#### statiq.build(string file)

-Builds a single file.
-It'll use cached documents and contexts to generate indexes.
-Returns a promise that resolves to the absolute path to the generated file.

-#### statiq.buildAll()

-Builds all files in cache.
-Returns a promise that resolves to an array of absolute paths to the generated files.

-#### statiq.copyAsset(string file)

-Copies a file from the assets folder to the publish folder.
-Returns a promise that resolves to the absolute path to the new file.

-#### statiq.copy(string dir?)

-Deep copies the file contents of the given directory to the publish folder.
-If no directory is provided, it'll scan the default assets directory.
-Returns a promise that resolves to void.
+Returns a promise containing the document object.

+Hooks: beforeCreate, afterCreate

+#### site.read(string file)

+Reads and cache a file in the content folder.
+Returns a promise containing the document object.

+Hooks: beforeRead, afterRead

+#### site.update(string file, object context, string content)

+Updates the `context` and `content` of a cached document `file`.
+Returns a promise containing the document object.

+Hooks: beforeUpdate, afterUpdate

+#### site.build(string file)

+Builds the cached document `file`.
+It'll use other cached documents and contexts to generate indexes.
+Returns a promise containing the built document object.

+Hooks: beforeBuild, afterBuild

+#### site.buildAll()

+Convenience method to build all the cached documents.

+#### site.write(string file)

+Writes the cached built document `file` to the filesystem.
+Returns a promise containing the file path.

+Hooks: beforeWrite, afterWrite

+#### site.writeAll()

+Convenience method to write all the cached built documents.

+#### site.delete(string file)

+Deletes the document `file` from the cache and the filesystem.
+Returns a promise containing void.

+#### site.scan(string path?)

+Deep-scans the content directory and reads its documents.
+Specify a `path` if you don't want to start from the content root.
+Returns a promise containing an array of read documents.

+#### site.handleAssets()

+Process the assets folder.
+By default, it'll just copy all files to the publish folder.

+Hooks: beforeAsset, afterAsset

+#### list

+Returns all the cached documents

 #### run

-Convenience method that clears cache, copies all assets, scans all documents and build them.
+Convenience method to run scan(), buildAll() and writeAll().
-Returns a promise that resolves to an array of absolute paths to the generated files.
+Returns a promise containing an array of generated paths.